East Anglia Array: East Anglia ONE

 East Anglia ONE is located in the southern area of the East Anglia Zone, and is approximately 43 km (27 miles) from the shore.
 The initial proposal was for an installed capacity of 1200 MW.
 Cabling for East Anglia ONE lands near the River Deben at Bawdsey, runs north of Ipswich and is connected to the National Grid at Bramford.

 A plan was formally submitted to the government in December 2012, and planning consent was granted in June 2014.
 In October 2014 ScottishPower announced that it intended to scale down East Anglia ONE because of insufficient subsidies.
 In February 2015 it was announced that ScottishPower would proceed with a scaled-down 714 MW project.

 A contract for difference with a strike price of £119/MWh was awarded on 27 April 2016, using 102 Siemens Wind Power direct-drive 7 MW turbines.
 Nacelles were built in Cuxhaven, while blades were made in Hull.
 Due to water depths between 30–40 m, the turbines use jacketed foundations.
 Cabling is at 66 kV as opposed to the traditional 33 kV.
-Two export cables at 220 kV AC send the power to shore.
+Two export cables at 220 kV alternating current send the power to shore.
 A support vessel is powered by used vegetable oil.